-Section 4-95.
-APPLICATION/PERMIT PROCESS
+SECTION V APPLICATION/PERMIT PROCESS

-A. General
+A. GENERAL

-The property owners, developer and designated planners and engineers shall design and review before submittal the general development plans.
+The property owner, developer and designated planners and engineers shall design and review before submittal the general development plans.
 The Local Issuing Authority shall review the tract to be developed and the area surrounding it.
-They shall consult the zoning ordinance, storm water management ordinance, subdivision ordinance, flood damage prevention ordinance, this ordinance, and other ordinances, rules, regulations or permits, which regulate the development of land within the jurisdictional boundaries of the Local Issuing Authority.
+They shall consult the zoning ordinance, storm water management ordinance, subdivision ordinance, flood damage prevention ordinance, this ordinance, and any other ordinances, rules, regulations or permits, which regulate the development of land within the jurisdictional boundaries of the Local Issuing Authority.
 However, the owner and/or operator are the only parties who may obtain a permit.